 - Check the credentials: Hovering your mouse over the email address, or expand the sender line on the email.
 If the email is not in the same configuration as your own email, it is not from your company.
 Delete that crap.

 - Hover over that link: Take your mouse, hover over the link, and see if it goes to the right domain or if it is going so some long drawn out URL that takes you to some malicious site.
 The organization’s name should be in the domain.
 If there’s too much more than that, you should be skeptical.

 - DON’T fill out anything asking for your password: This is very important, and I will be a little blunt here.
 PayPal, Visa, your bank, an airline, or your controller will not be sending you an email asking you to confirm your password.
-They will not send you a link asking you to re-enter your login information and password.
+They will not send you a link asking you to re-enter your username and password.
 They just won’t.
 If you think that there is an action-item for you in that email, go directly to the sender’s website instead of taking action from the email link.
 If there is something you need to do, you will likely be able to find it in the customer information center.

 - Assume every email is infected: Your company is getting probed every day via email and other vectors of attack.
 Various software programs are running in the background, but stuff slips through.
 With email, you are the last line of defense.
 If you understand that these risks are out there and go through the proper precautions before acting, you can make sure your company’s data stays safe.

-We are often engaged to see if we can get people to fall prey to an email phishing attack, and we would offer you the chance to get that same training for your organization.
+We are often engaged to see if we can get people to fall prey to an email phishing attack, and we would offer you the chance to get that same security awareness training for your organization.
 In engagements where we have been hired to compromise a network via a phishing attack, we are successful in getting someone to click on the link EVERY TIME!
 While people continue to be our greatest weaknesses in security, they can also be a great strength.
 We have seen a significant reduction in successful phishing attempts once we have been able to hold